 The output file you create is an iOS App file (a file with an

-.ipa filename extension) that they can then use to install your app on registered devices.
+.ipa filename extension) that is then used to install your app on registered devices.

-- Register all test devices.
+- Register all test devices using the instructions here.

-- Archive your app.
+- Archive your app (see instructions below).

 - Install the app on test devices.